-The Department of Natural Resources, Mines and Energy can appoint authorised officers to conduct inspections, to monitor and ensure dam owners or operators comply with legislation.
+The Department of Regional Development, Manufacturing and Water can appoint authorised officers to conduct inspections, to monitor and ensure dam owners or operators comply with legislation.

 An authorised officer will typically inspect the dam, nearby land or records about the dam, to find out:

 - if there are factors likely to cause dam failure

 - if the dam complies with development conditions.

 Authorised officer powers